oraqlle/pong/README.md

 # Pong

-Simple Pong game written in C++ using SFML, Crank and built bpt.
+Simple Pong game written in C++ using SFML, Crank and built using Meson.
+This project is pretty hacky and mostly serves as a project to test the usage of the Crank state framework.

 ## Content